MicrosoftDocs/sql-docs/docs/language-extensions/csharp-overview.md

 The external C# language is defined with [CREATE EXTERNAL LANGUAGE](../t-sql/statements/create-external-language-transact-sql.md).
 The system stored procedure [sp_execute_external_script](../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md) is used as the interface for executing the C# code.

 > [!NOTE]
 > The C# language extension is compatible with SQL Server 2019 CU3 or later.
-It integrates .NET core in SQL Server and works with .NET 5.0 in Windows only.
+Currently, it integrates .NET core on SQL Server Windows only.

 ## What you can do